lintabong/Artificial-Intelligence/Fuzzy-Logic/README.md

 # Fuzzy Logic

-this code will ask u for input (x y z)
+a simple fuzzy logic code that with 3 input (x y z)